How To Do The Smith Machine Crunch

 Cardio is a Key Factor

 You can choose to walk or jog outside or use the various forms of cardio equipment available at gyms.
-You can change the treadmill pace and incline to change up your cardio workout.
+You can change the treadmill pace to incline to change-up your cardio workout.
 The elliptical is kind of a sprinting action and is helpful if you tend to carry weight in your lower body.
 Just don’t get bogged down on one piece of cardio equipment.
 Change it up often.

 The Smith Machine Crunch